bluesky-social/atproto/packages/api/docs/moderation.md

 const profileMod = moderateProfile(profileView, getOpts())

-if (profileMod.acount.filter) {
+if (profileMod.account.filter) {
-  // dont render in discovery
+  // don't render in discovery
 }
 if (profileMod.account.blur) {
   // render the whole account behind a cover (use profileMod.account.cause to explain)